-IX.
-SYSTEM SECURITY
+X. SYSTEM SECURITY

-The PSM system is designed to provide secure communications across the CDWR SCADA LAN/WAN with existing firewalls and a demilitarized zone (DMZ) already in place.
+The PSM system is designed to provide secure communications across the CDWR SCADA LAN/WAN by incorporating existing firewalls and a demilitarized zone (DMZ) to completely isolate SCADA and PSM communications.
 The PSM system adds additional security by initiating all report conversations from the PSM controller, thus reducing the potential of a rogue or accidental attempt to compromise the system.
 PSM controller security features perform the following actions: